urecha/ch.gibz.m151.projekt/README.md

 - Install the necessary Client (npm) and Server (NuGet) dependencies
 - Create a database named "BuenzliTreff" on your LocalDB Server.
   - Or use any other MSSQL server, as long as you adapt the connection string in `/appsettings.json`
+- Run the `update-database` command from within the package manager console to create the database entities.
 - Run the App from within VS with IIS Express

 ## Usage